cit-upenn/cit-591-fall-2018-project-weathersplash/README.md

 * This project is an android weather app application for CIT 591 Intro to Software Engineering, University of Pennsylvannia.
 Authors: Jiaying Guo, Yilin Sun, Xueyuan Yu

 Use 4 OpenWeatherMap APIs to get current and weather forecast information of different locations and cities.
-Sample Links:
+Run multiple Expresso and Junit tests on the application and use PIXELXL and NEXUS emulators for running and testing the app.

+### Sample Links For API calls:
+You need to generate your own API key and add it into 4 API.java files before making the calls.
 1. https://samples.openweathermap.org/data/2.5/weather?lat=35&lon=139&appid=b6907d289e10d714a6e88b30761fae22 (current by city namesgeo-coordinates)
 2. https://samples.openweathermap.org/data/2.5/weather?q=London,uk&appid=b6907d289e10d714a6e88b30761fae22 (current by city names)
 3. https://samples.openweathermap.org/data/2.5/forecast?lat=35&lon=139&appid=b6907d289e10d714a6e88b30761fae22  (5-day 3-hour forecast by geo-coordinates)